 - Other studies have remarked on ibogaine’s “rapid healing” potential, based on subjective user data.

-More research is needed, but what seems evident at this stage is that ibogaine may provide a more restorative experience, like a physiological “brain salve,” than psilocybin, which is often used to widen perspectives or open new neural pathways.
+More research is needed, but what seems evident at this stage is that ibogaine may provide a more restorative experience, like a physiological “brain salve.”

 Key Takeaways